wooorm/dictionaries/readme.md

 sources,
 normalizes them,
 and packs them so that they can each be installed and used in one single way.
 Dictionaries are not maintained here but they are usable from here.
+Each dictionary is purely a normalize-and-copy operation on one source per output dictionary.

 ## When should I use this?